 Insurance

-Liability insurance is required for trailers in the District of Columbia and is typically covered under your auto insurance policy.
+Liability insurance is required in the District of Columbia and is typically covered under your auto insurance policy.
 Check with your insurance agent to be sure.
 Remember that a liability-only policy won’t cover damage to your vehicle, trailer, or its contents.
-It only covers damage to other motorists’ property.
-You may choose to add additional coverage for your trailer.
+It only covers damage to other motorists’ property and you may choose to add additional coverage.

 Inspections